Who says there is no good news coming out of Sacramento?

 Consider this: The chairman of the citizen panel established to set pay rates for the members of the state's Legislature and constitutional officers does not expect either to get a raise this year.

 OK, so it is not exactly stunning.
-And, it is blatant common sense that during economic tough times the highest-paid Legislature in the land should not get a salary increase for work that, by all accounts, the populous considers less than stellar.
+And, it is blatant common sense that during economic tough times the highest-paid Legislature in the land should not get a salary increase for work that, by all accounts, the populace considers less than stellar.
 Still, this is Sacramento and stranger things have happened there.

-By law, the commission can only raise the pay of legislators when the state registers a surplus in the May budget revise, which offers much more reliable budget numbers than the January budget.
+By law, the commission can raise the pay of legislators only when the state registers a surplus in the May budget revise, which offers much more reliable budget numbers than the January budget.